yanboishere/yanboishere/README.md

 <!--my introduction start-->

 - Hi👋, I'm Yanbo.
-  - 🏠: From a small county next to the Changbai Mountains.
+  - 🏠 From a small county next to the Changbai Mountains.
-  - 🏫Now a student majoring in electronic information engineering.
+  - 🏫 Now a student majoring in electronic information engineering.
-  - 📱: A half-ass digital technology,
+  - 📱  A half-ass digital technology,
-    📷:Photography (I'm more interested in film lately), 🎈：Travel enthusiast.
+  - 📷 Photography (I'm more interested in film lately),
+  - 🎈 Travel enthusiast.
 - :mailbox_with_mail: Contact me: yanbotravelaroundworld@gmail.com
 - 💬 Be free to ask me about anything [here](https://github.com/yanboishere/yanboishere/issues).